isabella232/ds-blog/blog/DS-1311/RDS-Encryption-At-Rest.md

 aws rds modify-db-instance --db-instance-identifier new-old-prod-three-replica --new-db-instance-identifier prod-three-replica --apply-immediately
 ```

-**TIP**: you don't have to wait for master rename to execute the replica rename.
+**TIP**: you don't have to wait for the master rename to complete before executing the replica rename.

 ## Lessons Learned